 First, we have Brian Whitmore, who joins us all the way from Prague.
-Brian is a senior Russia analyst for RFE/RL, and also writes The Power Vertical blog.
+Brian is a senior Russia analyst for Radio Free Europe/Radio Liberty [RFE/RL], and also writes The Power Vertical blog.
 Prior to joining RFE/RL in 2007, he worked for eight years for The Boston Globe, first in the Globe's Moscow Bureau and later as a Central and Eastern Europe correspondent based in Prague.

-Following Brian, we have Ilya Zaslavskiy - and, Ilya, I understand your wife just had a baby, so thank you so very much for being with us here today - (applause) - rather than at home; you know, we understand what a sacrifice you're making to talk about this very important topic - who joins us from the Russian - not the Russian Federation, the Free Russia Foundation, where he is a research expert - (laughs) - and Chatham House, where he is an academy associate.
+Following Brian, we have Ilya Zaslavskiy-and, Ilya, I understand your wife just had a baby, so thank you so very much for being with us here today-[applause]-rather than at home; you know, we understand what a sacrifice you're making to talk about this very important topic-who joins us from the Free Russia Foundation, where he is a research expert-[laughs]-and Chatham House, where he is an academy associate.
 In addition, he heads Free Speech LLC, which runs a project on the export of corrosive practices from post-Soviet states to the West.